Provision Line Cards

 Change Trunk Port Parameters

-Use this task to configure the trunk port parameters, such as admin state, frequency, baud rate, and bits per symbol.
+Use this task to modify trunk port settings.
+Typically, you access these settings through management interfaces and adjust parameters such as administrative state, frequency, baud rate, and bits per symbol.

 Before you begin